 Doing the activity (the process not the product) is what our program views as important, not the end result (product).
 Art education is a meaningful force in the total learning program and its goal is to motivate the children to pursue art activities and enjoy experiences that lead to general overall development.
 Children will be allowed to grow and learn at their own pace and in accordance with their own abilities and interests, this helping them develop sound and positive self-concepts.
 Art offers and emotional release for children, the opportunity for socialization and language development, and the opportunity to further develop fine motor skills, including eyehand coordination.
-These opportunities lead to increased perceptual growth, and subsequently to greater cognition the people in there past experiences as they act out roles.
-Through role playing children confront their fears, learn to distinguish what is "real" and what is "fantasy" and develop an understanding of the world around them.
+These opportunities lead to increased perceptual growth, and subsequently to greater cognition their fears, learn to distinguish what is "real" and what is "fantasy" and develop an understanding of the world around them.